 The illustration below shows the user interface of the Image Remap tab of the Mbox application.
-This is the same as the interface seen in the Mbox Remote applications:
+An identical interface can be found on the Image Remap tab of the Mbox Remote application:

-- The data editing and preview areas are combined onto the Image Remap tab. - + The entire Mbox application window can be resized to make the edit and preview areas larger. - + The edit mode is selected at the top of the main window by clicking on the file mode or live session buttons. - + File open, save, and save-as options are found in the Image Remap menu and have corresponding keyboard shortcuts: [黑O], [黑S], and [黑公S]. - + The view in the preview area can be scaled.
-In Mbox use [第+] to zoom in, [第-] to zoom out, and [第1] to zoom to fit.
+- + The data editing and preview areas are combined onto the Image Remap tab. - + The entire Mbox application window can be resized to make the edit and preview areas larger. - + The edit mode is selected at the top of the main window by clicking on the file mode or live session buttons. - + File open, save, and save-as options are found in the Image Remap menu and have corresponding keyboard shortcuts: [郑O], [郑S], and [郑公S]. - + A hierarchical table of the configurations and their screen objects is found on the left of the window. - + The view in the preview area can be scaled.
+In Mbox use [第+] to zoom in, [第-] to zoom out, and [第位0] to zoom to fit.
 In Mbox Remote use [第+] to zoom in, [第-] to zoom out, and [第0] to zoom to fit.
-Click and drag on the view to pan.
+Click and drag on the view to pan. - + A background image for the preview area can be loaded using the File > Open menu item, and then selecting a JPEG or PNG image file.
+Beginning with Mbox/Remote v4.3.3 the background image supports transparency (PNG only).

-The information shown on right side of the main window or tab will change depending on which item is selected in the configuration list:
+The information shown above the preview will change depending on what type of item is selected in the table at the left:

-- + With no configuration selected (click on a blank area of the configuration list to deselect) the right side of the main window will show the global Texture Position Scale parameter, which will default to a value of 1. - + If a configuration is selected, then its name, texture size, and display size will be shown. - + If a screen object is selected, its name and active and texture coordinates will be shown. - + If a control is selected, its name and control properties will be shown.
+- + With no configuration selected (click on a blank area of the table to deselect) this area will show the global Texture Position Scale parameter, which will default to a value of 1. - + If a configuration is selected, then its name, texture size, and display size will be shown. - + If a screen object is selected, its name, active and texture coordinates, and texture center will be shown. - + If a control is selected, its name and control properties will be shown.